helm/helm-www/content/blog/2019-09-11-migrate-from-helm-v2-to-helm-v3.md

 ```
 $ helm3 plugin list
 NAME	VERSION	DESCRIPTION
-2to3	0.1.2  	migrate Helm v2 configuration and releases in-place to Helm v3
+2to3	0.1.2  	migrate and cleanup Helm v2 configuration and releases in-place to Helm v3
 ```

 ```